The business of being a freelance writer in Japan, part 2

 Be nice, be helpful

 If an assignment is offered to you but it’s not your thing, suggest someone else for it.
 Maybe tell the publication to check out the SWET member’s list.
 If another writer or photographer asks for a contact at a publication, share it.
 What have you got to fear?
 If another writer asks for advice, help if you can.
 We are all in it together.
-If you are offered a contract with (by your standards) a risible fee, politely say no – spare the poor editor a lecture, as their budget probably isn’t his/her fault.
+If you are offered a contract with (by your standards) a risible fee, politely say no – spare the poor editor a lecture, as their budget probably isn’t their fault.
 When you are on the wrong end of a bad edit, take deep breaths, calm the inner diva, and be polite and professional (and firm, if needed) with your response.
 When a gig is over, email an editor to say thanks.
 Do likewise when a payment comes.
 The list here could go on and on.
 Maybe it breeds good karma, but more than anything it keeps you positive.

 Enjoy it

 Even dream jobs have stresses, and the business of writing is no exception.
 You sometimes have to deal with a deadbeat client that keeps “losing” your invoice.
 You might get the occasional unpleasant editor (usually afflicted with big fish in small pond syndrome).
 Deadlines can pile up, and then work can run dry for a week.
 But to make a living as a writer is a joy.
-To travel for work, to play with words, to create things, to meet all sorts of people, to be one’s own boss, to have the flexibility to always be able to put family first, to build a work schedule around playing in the park and doing the school run, to work in your underpants (just not during a Zoom, please), to avoid rush hour, to be able to fire deadbeat clients without worry, to schedule afternoon naps with your dog, and to do and benefit from many other things makes being a freelance writer something worth jumping out of bed for every morning.
+To travel for work, to play with words, to create things, to meet all sorts of people, to be one’s own boss, to have the flexibility to put family first, to build a work schedule around playing in the park and doing the school run, to work in your underpants (just not during a Zoom, please), to avoid rush hour, to be able to fire deadbeat clients without worry, to schedule afternoon naps with your dog, and to do and benefit from many other things makes being a freelance writer something worth getting out of bed for every morning.